Miracle: Catholic Church

 The Catholic Church believes miracles are works of God, either directly, or through the prayers and intercessions of a specific saint or saints.
 There is usually a specific purpose connected to a miracle, e.g. the conversion of a person or persons to the Catholic faith or the construction of a church desired by God.
 The church says that it tries to be very cautious to approve the validity of putative miracles.
 The Catholic Church also says that it maintains particularly stringent requirements in validating the miracle's authenticity.
 The process is overseen by the Congregation for the Causes of Saints.

 The Catholic Church has listed several events as miracles, some of them occurring in modern times.
 Before a person can be accepted as a saint, they must be posthumously confirmed to have performed two miracles.
-In the procedure of beatification of Pope John Paul II, who died in 2005, the Vatican announced on 14 January 2011 that Pope Benedict XVI had confirmed that the recovery of Marie Simon-Pierre from Parkinson's disease was a miracle.
+In the procedure of beatification of Pope John Paul II, who died in 2005, the Vatican announced on 14 January 2011 that Pope Benedict XVI had declared that the recovery of Marie Simon-Pierre from Parkinson's disease was a miracle.

-Among the more notable miracles approved by the church are several Eucharistic miracles wherein the sacramental bread and wine are transformed into Christ's flesh and blood, such as the Miracle of Lanciano and cures in Lourdes.
+Among the more notable miracles approved by the church are several Eucharistic miracles wherein the sacramental species of bread and wine attain the accidents of human flesh and blood.
+Prominent examples are the Miracle of Lanciano and of Santarém.

 According to 17th century documents, a young Spanish man's leg was miraculously restored to him in 1640 after having been amputated two and a half years earlier.

 Another miracle approved by the church is the Miracle of the Sun, which is said to have occurred near Fátima, Portugal on October 13, 1917.
-According to legend, between 70,000 and 100,000 people, who were gathered at a cove near Fátima, witnessed the sunlight dim and change colors, and the Sun spin, dance about in the sky, and appear to plummet towards Earth, radiating great heat in the process.
+According to witnesses, between 70,000 and 100,000 people, who were gathered at a cove near Fátima, witnessed the sunlight dim and change colors, and the Sun spin, dance about in the sky, and appear to plummet towards Earth, radiating great heat in the process.
 After the ten-minute event, the ground and the people's clothing, which had been drenched by a previous rainstorm, were both dry.

 Velankanni (Mary) can be traced to the mid-16th century and is attributed to three miracles: the apparition of Mary and the Christ Child to a slumbering shepherd boy, the curing of a lame buttermilk vendor, and the rescue of Portuguese sailors from a violent sea storm.

 In addition to these, the Catholic Church attributes miraculous causes to many otherwise inexplicable phenomena on a case-by-case basis.
 Only after all other possible explanations have been asserted to be inadequate will the church assume divine intervention and declare the miracle worthy of veneration by their followers.
 The church does not, however, enjoin belief in any extra-Scriptural miracle as an article of faith or as necessary for salvation.